block-hczhai/block2-preview/docs/source/user/keywords.rst

     Optional.
 Followed by a small float number.
 States with eigenvalue below this number will be discarded, even when the bond dimension is large enough to keep this state.
 Default is 1E-14.

+svd\_cutoff
+    Optional.
+Followed by a small float number.
+Cutoff of singular values used in parallel over sites.
+    Default is 1E-12.

+svd\_eps
+    Optional.
+Followed by a small float number.
+Accuracy of SVD for connection sites used in parallel over sites.
+    Default is 1E-4.

 trunc\_type
     Optional.
 Can be ``physical`` (default) or ``reduced``, where ``reduced`` re-weight eigenvalues by their multiplicities (only useful in the ``SU2`` mode).